mswjs/interceptors/README.md

 Upon replacing, it provides an interface to listen to outgoing requests regardless of their origin.

+- Performs all requests as-is, unless a mocked response is returned in the interceptor.

 ## What this library doesn't do

 - Does not provide any request matching logic.
+- Does not decide how to handle a request.
 - Does not run in a browser environment.

 ## Getting started